 “Your electronics are another prime target,” says Christina Mullen, a home security expert for Vivint Source.
 “When it comes to electronics and appliances, the burglar is going to take the most accessible items.
 They do not want to spend more time trying to take an appliance that is mounted on the wall, hard to reach or hidden items.”
 Mullen says that burglars tend to like small yet expensive AI Assistants like Alexa-enabled devices and Google Homes.

 Maybe switching to credit or debit cards is the right idea—burglars love to sift through your drawers and purses for cold, hard cash.
 Unlike traceable debit and credit cards, once it’s gone, cash can’t be cancelled and can’t be found again.
 In addition, cash loss can be hard to prove to insurers, especially when excessive amounts are stolen.

-Here are more things you should never leave in the car.
+Discover the things you should never leave in your car.